dogweather/c3/_posts/2024-06-03-my-position-on-reunion-cannabis-amendment-6.markdown

 ---
 layout: post
-title:  "My Position on the Reunion Cannabis Ammendment #6"
+title:  "The Reunion Cannabis Ammend-ment"
-tags:   cannabis reunion planning design
+tags:
+  - cannabis
+  - design
+  - planning
+  - reunion
 redirect_from:
   - /cannabis/
 ---

-TBD.
+This is <a href="/assets/letter.pdf">my letter, including photos, to the City Council</a>.
+I'm in favor of the ammendment.
+But I'm not yet convinced that Social Cannabis can deliver the promised "premium" experience.